Ansh7473/union_autobot/README.md

 -  ADDING MORE destination token
 -  CONFIG FOR RPC CHANGE
 -  CODE IS OBFUSTRICATED SO NO ONE CAN COMPLAIN AND MAKE OUR TESTENT EFFORTS WASTE
 -  DONT WORRY OBFUSTRICATED? 🔒 I AM NOT A DRAINER FOR YOUR TRUST I AM MAKING PRIVATE UNOBSFUSCATED REPO BUT ONLY FOR PRIVATE PEOPLE

+## Important
+-put babylon address in babylon txt destination transfer to babylon use that address -put evm in private_keys.txt for evm transfer
+-put cosmos private key inside the xion.txt for cosmos chain execution

 ## ⚡️ Installation